syntasso/kratix-docs/docs/main/08-troubleshooting.md

 continue to delete and work its way through the remaining finalizers.

-1. If the `kratix.io/delete-workflows` finalizer is not being removed, check to see if the delete workflow is failing
+1. If the `kratix.io/delete-workflows` finalizer is not being removed, check to see if the delete Workflow is failing

    ```
    kubectl get pods --selector kratix.io/resource-name=<resource-request>